Chat Pile: History

 The band released the soundtrack to the film Tenkiller, which Busch stars in, in November 2022 as a Bandcamp exclusive.
 Brothers in Christ, a split EP with Kansas City band Nerver, was released in April 2023.
 Chat Pile's European tour debut came in April 2023 Roadburn Festival in Tilburg, Netherlands, first performing a secret set before playing the main stage the day after.
+Their main stage performance was released as a live album in April 2025, titled Live at Roadburn 2023.

 Their second full-length album, Cool World, was released through The Flenser on October 11, 2024.
 The band was also named as headliners for the 2025 Roadburn Festival and also performed at Primavera Sound in Barcelona, which Stereogum praised as one of the top nine sets of the festival.

 In July of 2025, the band announced the creation of their own boutique label Dungeon Earth.
 The announcement came with the release of Blood at Night and Blood at Night II, both tape-and-digital only releases featuring "a collection of noise, ambient, improv tracks from the Cool World recording sessions."
 A hundred copies of the tapes were made available on Bandcamp and quickly sold out, with the rest being sold on the Cool World tour.

 On October 31, 2025, the band released In the Earth Again, a collaborative album with guitarist Hayden Pedigo.
-In a new move by the group, the record was released by two labels simultaneously: The Flenser and New York based label Computer Students.
+In a new move by the group, the record was released by two labels simultaneously: The Flenser and New York-based label Computer Students.
+On February 6, 2026, the band released the single "Masks" on Sub Pop, with a B-side covering Nirvana's "Sifting".
+In June 2026, the band released "Deep Blue" as the lead single to their album Who Loves the Sun.
+The album was released on September 4, 2026.